 Humanistic Care ® LLC, is a minority owned trademarked and limited liability firm with a home base in Michigan, USA.
 The organization was founded by Quisha and Omar Brown in 2019.
-Our overall mission is to support the development and efficiency of programs which are working to decrease the racial wealth gap.
+Our overall mission is to bring innovative solutions which support the efforts of organizations to impact the racial wealth gap.
 We do this using a humanistic racial equity lens.
-Read on to browse our innovative publications which we use in working with organization to accomplish this mission.
+Read on to browse our innovative publications which we partner with nonprofits to implement.

 Racial Equity Lens Logic Model & Theory of Change Guidebook Buy on Amazon

 RELEASED IN 2021!
 OVER 1 MILLION COPIES SOLD!